 In 1880 the SPCRR was the South Pacific Coast Railroad, a narrow-gauge railroad that steamed south across the marshes and farms of Alameda and Santa Clara Counties, then wound through the mountains and forests of the Santa Cruz Mountains until it reached the ocean at Santa Cruz.

-The SPCRR carried lumber from the Santa Cruz Mountains and produce from the Santa Clara Valley to build and feed the growing cities of Oakland and San Francisco.
+The SPCRR carried lumber and produce from the from the Santa Cruz Mountains and the Santa Clara Valley to build and feed the growing cities of Oakland and San Francisco.
 It carried commuters, travelers, and tourists from small farm towns and logging camps to big cities.
 It maintained a fleet of locomotives, baggage cars, passenger cars, box cars, flat cars and cabooses from shops in Newark, California.

 Engines and cars wrecked in the Santa Cruz Mountains arrived in Newark as wrecks on flatcars and returned to service under their own steam.
 The Carter Brothers car shops turned out logging disconnects, flatcars, boxcars, coaches, baggage cars, cabooses, cable cars, and street cars.
 The first industry in Newark spawned a foundry, hotels, homes and even a church.